Why do I need a CV?

-The further you go back in your career history, the less information you need to include.
+Generally, the further you go back in your career history, the less information you need to include.

 Remember.
 Tailoring your CV to match the position your applying for can give you an advantage.
 Ensure you cover any responsibilities particularly relevant to the role.

 List your most recent and relevant qualifications first.
-If you’ve just left school, it will likely be your GCSEs or A-Levels… but as a career changer, it might be a professional qualification.
+If you’ve just left school, it will likely be your GCSEs or A-Levels, but as a career changer, it might be a professional qualification.

 For each qualification, include the name of the institution you obtained it from, the grade you achieved and the date you achieved it.